Grant becomes first female winner on DP World Tour

 The 22-year-old was two shots clear of Australia's Jason Scrivener overnight and extended her lead with a thrilling eight-under 64 during the final round.

-That saw Grant finish on 24 under par, nine shots clear of compatriot Henrik Stenson and Scotland's Marc Warren.
+That saw Grant finish on 24 under par, well clear of compatriot Henrik Stenson and Scotland's Marc Warren.

 The mixed event in Halmstad is hosted by Stenson and Annika Sorenstam.